pyne/pyne/docs/pyapi/spatialsolver.rst

       and the cross section data should be in the following format.
 It should be saved as either an extensionless or .txt file.

         !
 Cross section file

           !
 Material # 1

           !
 Group #1

           1.1          !
 Total XS

           0.2         !
 Scattering matrix

           !
 Material 2

           . . .

           !
 End Cross section file

   (2.)
 Source file:
-      The source file is a file containing source information for each cell ????.
+      The source file is a file containing source information for each cell.
 The formatting is dependant on the solver you select.

       For the AHOTN and DGFEM solvers, the source file should be formatted as following.
-      There should be ng * nx * ny * nz * lambda * lambda * lambda ?source? entries present.
+      There should be ng * nx * ny * nz * lambda * lambda * lambda source entries present.
-      We will refer to the index of each ?source? value as (ng, nx, ny, nz, lambda_x, lambda_y, lambda_z).
+      We will refer to the index of each source value as (ng, nx, ny, nz, lambda_x, lambda_y, lambda_z).
       The source entries should be in the following order:

           (1,1,1,1,1,1,1)